From a firewall to literal hacking, cybersecurity is hot stuff! But what is cybersecurity and why does it matter?

-Just so you know the risks, trusting the wrong website can lead to identity theft, extortion, data loss, or a shutdown of critical operational systems.
+Just so you know the risks, trusting the wrong website can lead to identity theft, extortion, data loss.
+Trusting the wrong website can also lead to a shutdown of critical operational systems.

 Cybersecurity threats affect critical systems.
 Breaches can harm infrastructure assets that allow societies to function, including energy, communication, financial, and transportation systems.
 If you’re a business owner, then this type of attack can cripple your systems for days, if not weeks, until you block the source.

 We realize this blog has a heavier tone than our past ones and that’s intentional.
 We don’t want to scare you, but it is important for you to recognize the very real threats that live online.
 There is a silver lining though — your children.
 They are the future of keeping everyone safe online and they will be the leaders to innovation and security.

 Why?
 Because cybersecurity is increasingly important and will stay that way!
 Businesses are required to remain agile and diligent in today’s digital landscape, which is creating a high demand for cybersecurity professionals.

 The best part is that kids can learn the basics in a fun and interactive program at KidsTech.
 Kids will be introduced to ethical hacking and find security flaws in online systems to make the internet a safer place.
 They’ll program robots to engage in cyberwarfare hacking challenges and covert team competitions too!